DmitriySh/system-design-course/03-data-storage/Lecture.md

 ## Transactions
-ACID - properties describe the major guarantees of the transaction paradigm even in the event of errors, power failures, etc.
+**ACID** - properties describe the major guarantees of transactional paradigms in relational databases even in the event of errors, power failures, etc.
  - `atomicity` = guarantees that each transaction is treated as a single "unit", which either succeeds completely, or fails completely;
  - `consistency` = ensures that a transaction can only bring the database from one valid state to another, prevents database corruption after an illegal transaction; \
    constraints: